 If you’ve decided on the program you want to take, follow these steps to apply for benefits:

 First, check in with the school or training facility official who certifies enrollments for VA benefits.
-At a school, this official may be in one of the following offices: Financial Aid, Veterans Affairs, Registrar, Admissions, Counseling, or other office.
-For OJT or an apprenticeship, the official may be in the Training, Finance, Personnel, or other office.
+At a school, this official may be in one of the following offices: Financial Aid, Veterans Affairs, Registrar, Admissions, Counseling, or other offices.
+For OJT or an apprenticeship, the official may be in the Training, Finance, Personnel, or other offices.

 Note: The certifying official isn’t a VA employee.